 The Royal Palace, Madrid

-Also here is the Royal Palace, which was the official home of the Spanish monarchs until 1931.
-You'll tour both the grounds and interior of this 3,418-room monument to opulence, entering the parade ground, the bedchambers of Charles III, several salons, the Royal Chapel, and the Hall of the Crown, which displays Charles I's crown, scepter, and throne.
+You'll also visit the Royal Palace, the official home of the Spanish monarchs until 1931.
+You'll explore both the grounds and interior of this 3,418-room monument, entering the parade ground, the chambers of Charles III, several salons, the Royal Chapel, and the Hall of the Crown, which displays Charles I's crown, scepter, and throne.

-Later you could visit El Retiro Park.
-This 308-acre expanse of verdure is the green lung of Madrid, abounding with sculptures, fountains, and a man-made lake perfect for taking a boat trip.
-There are also must-visit gardens here including the Jardín de Vivaces ("Garden of Vivacious Plants"), Jardines de Cecilio Rodríguez (inspired by the Andalusia region), and a garden home to over 4,000 roses.
-The best time to see these blooms from May through June.
+Later you could visit El Retiro Park, the green lung of Madrid, abounding with sculptures, fountains, and an artificial lake perfect for a boat trip.
+There are also must-visit gardens here, including the Jardín de Vivaces ("Garden of Vivacious Plants"), Jardines de Cecilio Rodríguez (inspired by the Andalusia region), and a garden home to over 4,000 roses.
+The best time to see these blooms is from May through June.

-Day 3: Pick up Rental Car - Drive to Toledo - City Tour
+Day 3: Pick up Rental Car & Drive to Toledo, City Walk

 Toledo and its iconic Alcázar